 It ends up costing more than it would if you waited before having the denture made.
 The reason is that, when it is made, it fits your jaw closely, but not exactly.
 Therefore, it will need to be relined sometime within the first six months, and that will be an extra expense.

 A lower immediate denture is placed right on top of the bony ridge on the lower jaw.
-There are usually sutures present.
+There are usually sutures present when it is first placed.
+Those sutures will be removed after about a week.

 And while generally it is reasonably comfortable, there can be some spots that are temporarily very sore.
 Because the fit is approximated, there can be places where the immediate denture rubs against your gums when it is first placed, which will be very sore until the dentist can adjust it.